Josephoartigasia: Body mass

 J. monesi is the first dinomyid whose near complete skull has been discovered; as other dinomyids are known only by highly fragmentary remains, J. monesi presented the first opportunity to estimate the living size of a dinomyid.
 By absolute measure, it is much larger than J. magna.

 In 2008, based on the relation between skull dimensions and body size among 13 specimens belonging to eight different hystricognath rodent genera, Rinderknecht and Blanco estimated a living weight of 468–2568 kg, for an average of 1211 kg.
 For comparison, the largest living rodent, the capybara, weighs about 60 kg on average.
-This estimate for J. monesi outweighed the then heaviest known rodent, Phoberomys pattersoni, which may have been 400–700 kg, making J. monesi the largest know rodent.
+This estimate for J. monesi outweighed the then heaviest known rodent, Phoberomys pattersoni, which may have been 400–700 kg, making J. monesi the largest known rodent.
 Based on this, rodents have the second largest body weight span of any mammalian order, aside from Diprotodontia (the most speciose order of marsupials).

-Later that year, Canadian biologist Virginie Millien criticized their skull-to-body-mass equation, as they did not use the same number of specimens per genus to calculate mean values for each species, introducing confounding variables if certain specimens in the dataset are much smaller than usual.
+Later that year, Canadian biologist Virginie Millien criticized Rinderknecht and Blanco's skull-to-body-mass equation, as those authors used individual specimens, not species averages to calculate mean values for each species, and only thirteen specimens, three of which were capybara (Hydrochoerus hydrochaeris).
+This potentially over-represents the influence from capybara and introduces confounding variables if certain specimens in the dataset are much smaller than usual.
 Indeed, in their dataset, they included a very small 19 kg capybara.
 Using a wider sample of 35 species, she recalculated the living weight of J. monesi as 272–1535 kg, with an average of 903.5 kg.
 She also cautioned against the use of the skull for body size estimates because, by her methods, the J. monesi skull is 45% longer than expected given tooth size (it may have an unexpectedly long head, inflating predicted body size).